asadhijj/can-of-books-frontend/README.md

 **Author**: Asad Hijawi

-**Version**: 2.0.0
+**Version**: 3.0.0

 ## Overview
- a react front end for a server connected with mongoose was done to render the books added to the database also the users should be able to add their books and and delete them !
+ a react front end for a server connected with mongoose was done to render the books added to the database also the users should be able to add their books and and delete them ! --- > recently added the update button where the user can update the books data (title, description, status)

 ## Getting Started
 1. making a server
 2. connecting the server to mongoose
 3. adding data to the server
 4. rendering the data using react
-5. using POST and DELETE to add and delete books
+5. using POST,DELETE and PUT to add and delete books and update books
 6. deploying the server on Heroku
 7. deploying react app on netlify